Driving e-mobility at ROHM: Embracing an electric future

 Three charging station at ROHM’s location in Willich provide our colleagues with access to e-mobility.

 Each of them is equipped with two charging points.
 This way, six e-cars or Plug-in-hybrids – from our guests or employees – can be charged parallelly.
 The power lines that connect the charging stations with the power source have a total length of 25 m and are installed 60 cm below ground.

 With the new charging stations at our European Headquarter in Willich, ROHM employees are able to be on the move eco-friendly.

 With its new charging stations, ROHM Semiconductor Europe aims to set an example: “Though e-mobility attracts more and more attention, its infrastructure is not yet fully developed.
-By having installed our own charging stations, we want to contribute to fill this gap and provide our colleagues with a tangible access to e-mobility in practice,” says Birgit Krause, General Affairs Supervisor at ROHM Semiconductor Europe who managed the installation of the charging stations with her team.
+By having installed our own charging stations, we want to contribute to fill this gap and provide our colleagues with a tangible access to e-mobility in practice,” says Roland Brossog, Manager Logistics Operation and General Affairs at ROHM Semiconductor Europe who managed the installation of the charging stations with his team.